-- Industry stakeholders are committed to creating a safe and healthy workplace, free of risks associated with the use of alcohol and/or other drugs. - Historical trends indicate that achieving the above-mentioned objective to create a safe and healthy workplace, correlates to a reduction in workplace incidents. - Industry stakeholders intend to reduce redundant substance testing and related costs, and expedite access to participant sites. - Industry stakeholders understand that alcohol and drug work rules are more effective if they are implemented in a way that preserves the dignity and privacy of participating workers. - Coordinating the exchange of sensitive information through a centralized third party: - Provides greater control over the collection, use, disclosure, safeguards and storage of personal information, and - Helps to increase worker confidentiality in their place of work, and enhance worker privacy in relation to their union. - Retaining the continuity of information through a centralized third party is necessary in order to reduce redundant testing, expedite access to participant sites and provide seamless after-care support to affected workers. - Comprehensive professional third party case administration provides for the effective delivery of education, compliance and if necessary, accommodation strategies.
-Investment in professional treatment, education, follow-up and aftercare frameworks support affected workers in maintaining compliance with the Canadian Model and if necessary recovering from an addiction and or dependency to alcohol or other drugs.
+- Industry stakeholders are committed to creating a safe and healthy workplace, free of risks associated with the use of alcohol and/or other drugs. - Historical trends indicate that achieving the above-mentioned objective to create a safe and healthy workplace, correlates to a reduction in workplace incidents. - Industry stakeholders intend to reduce redundant substance testing and related costs while expediting access to participant sites. - Industry stakeholders understand that A&D work rules are more effective if they are implemented in a way that preserves the dignity and privacy of participant workers. - Coordinating the exchange of sensitive information through a centralized third party. - Provides greater control over the collection, use, disclosure, safeguards, and storage of personal information. - Helps to increase participant worker confidentiality in their place of work and enhance participant worker privacy in relation to their union. - Retaining the continuity of information through a centralized third party is necessary to reduce redundant testing, expedite access to participant sites and provide seamless CMAC to affected participant workers. - Comprehensive professional TPCA provides for the effective delivery of education, compliance and if necessary, accommodation strategies.
+Investment in professional treatment, education, follow-up, and after-care frameworks support affected participant workers in maintaining compliance with the Canadian Model and if necessary, recovering from an addiction and/or dependency to alcohol or other drugs.